zero-one-community/julius/README.md

 5. Submit a pull request

 ---
+## Release
+some updates are on going for Windows/linux/android only windows/linux/android softwares avaliable due to testing purposes , but more updates will be added get your platform software here :
 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).